-A representative of FTI then gave a presentation to the Board regarding the amount and Section 382 status of the Company's NOLs, including the estimated value per share of the federal and state NOLs depending on certain scenarios and expiration dates, based on the analysis that had been conducted by FTI.
+A representative of FTI then gave a presentation to the Board regarding the amount and Section 382 status of the Company's NOLs, including the estimated values per share of the federal and state NOLs that FTI had presented at the January 18th Board meeting.
+As described above, those estimated values depended on certain scenarios and expiration dates, based on the analysis that had been conducted by FTI.
+The estimated values for the NOLs and underlying assumptions were the same as those presented to the Board on January 18th.
 The FTI representative then provided an overview of the relevant sections of the U.S. Internal Revenue Code that could limit or affect the ability to use the NOLs, including an analysis conducted by FTI as to the implications of ownership changes in the Company and the current capacity for such ownership changes without impacting the NOLs.
 FTI reported to the Board that FTI's analysis confirmed that no disqualifying ownership changes had occurred under Section 382 that would prevent the Company from being able to utilize its NOLs.